dalcorso/thermo_pw/thermo_pw_help.md

 * If none of the above applies, there might be a problem in the algorithm that finds the symmetry.
 Please send me your input or post it to one of the forum mailing lists.
+<br><br>
+30. Can I compute the temperature dependent elastic constants with
+<code>thermo\_pw</code>?
+* Quasi-static elastic constants are available from version <code>0.6.0</code>.Quasi-harmonic elastic constants require version <code>1.2.0</code> or later.
+The electronic contribution is implemented only starting for version <code>1.4.0</code>.
+* Note that this feature is still work in progress and there are still some limitations.
+For instance, atomic coordinates are relaxed only at zero temperature.
+* Note also that the quasi-harmonic calculation is very time consuming.
+As an order of magnitude it requires hundreds of phonon dispersion calculations.